cissagatto/CrossValidationMultiLabel/README.md

 ## Multi-Label Datasets
 You can download the multi-label datasets at this link: https://cometa.ujaen.es/datasets/

-## Jars
+## Preparing your experiment

+### Step-1
-Confirms if the folder UTILS contains the following files: Clus.jar, R_csv_2_arff.jar, and weka.jar.
-Without these jars, the code not runs.
+Confirms if the folder *utils* contains the following files: *Clus.jar*, *R_csv_2_arff.jar*, and *weka.jar*, and also the folder *lib* with *commons-math-1.0.jar*, *jgap.jar*, weka.jar and *Clus.jar.* Without these jars, the code not runs.

-## Datasets Folder
-After downloading the dataset you want to use, place it in the */CrossValidationMultilabel/Datasets/Originals* folder.
-Don't forget that the .xml and .arff files of the respective dataset are needed.

-## Folder Path
+### Step-2
-Place a copy of this code in _"C:/Users/[username]/CrossValidationMultiLabel"_ or _"/home/username/CrossValidationMultiLabel"_.
-Our files are configured to obtain the paths of the folders from the root.
+Place a copy of this code in _C:/Users/[username]/Local-Clus-TVT or _/home/[username]/Local-Clus-TVT.
+Our files are configured to obtain the paths of the folders from this path.
 You can change this in the code if you want.

-## File "datasets.csv"
+### Step-3
-A file called *datasets.csv* must be in the root project folder.
+A file called _datasets.csv_ must be in the *root project* folder.
 This file is used to read information about the datasets and they are used in the code.
-All 74 datasets available in cometa (https://cometa.ujaen.es/) are in this file.
+All 74 datasets available in *Cometa* are in this file.
 If you want to use another dataset, please, add the following information about the dataset in the file:

-*Id, Name, Domain, Labels, Instances, Attributes, Inputs, Labelsets, Single, Max freq, Card, Dens, MeanIR, Scumble, TCS, AttStart, AttEnd, LabelStart, LabelEnd, xn, yn, gridn*
+_Id, Name, Domain, Labels, Instances, Attributes, Inputs, Labelsets, Single, Max freq, Card, Dens, MeanIR, Scumble, TCS, AttStart, AttEnd, LabelStart, LabelEnd, xn, yn, gridn_

-The _"Id"_ of the dataset is a mandatory parameter in the command line to run all code.
+The *Id* of the dataset is a mandatory parameter in the command line to run all code.
 The fields are used in a lot of internal functions.
-Please, make sure that this information is available before running the code. *xn* and *yn* correspond to a dimension of the quadrangular map for kohonen, and *gridn* is *xn* * *yn*.
+Please, make sure that this information is available before running the code. *xn* and *yn* correspond to a dimension of the quadrangular map for kohonen, and *gridn* is (xn * yn).
 Example: xn = 4, yn = 4, gridn = 16.

 # Run